 How Does Timber Harvesting Work?

-Now… most land investors are aware of the fact that timber can be harvested from land – but since it’s something the average person does so rarely (if ever), most of us don’t really understand the mechanics of how it works.
-In this article, we’re going to cover all the essential information you’ll need to know in order to handle the timber harvesting process correctly.
+Most land investors know that timber can be harvested from their land, but since it's something the average person rarely does (if ever), most of us don't understand how it works.
+This article will cover all the essential information you'll need to know to correctly handle the timber harvesting process.

-Land Owner: This is the property owner (i.e. – real estate investor) who owns the land and all the trees growing on it.
-Assuming no other agreements have been made with outside parties, this person/entity is privileged to make the final decision as to whether or not the timber will be sold and who it will be sold to.
+Land Owner: The property owner (i.e., real estate investor) owns the land and all the trees growing on it.
+Assuming no other agreements have been made with outside parties, this person/entity gets to decide whether or not the timber will be sold and to whom it will be sold.

-Logger: This is the person/company (usually hired by the Wood Dealer or Sawmill) who works on-site to take down the trees, remove the branches, cut the logs to size and deliver them to the sawmill.
-Most logging jobs require the use of heavy equipment and specialized personnel to take down the trees and ship them to the location of the highest bidder.
+Logger: This person/company (usually hired by the Wood Dealer or Sawmill) works on-site to take down the trees, remove the branches, cut the logs to size, and deliver them to the sawmill.
+Most logging jobs require heavy equipment and specialized personnel to take down the trees and ship them to the location of the highest bidder.

-Sawmill: This is the final destination to where the logs are shipped and processed.
-At the end of the day, the saw mill is the ultimate source of funds that pays all the parties involved.
-In most cases, the mill will pay one lump sum to the Wood Dealer, who then pays the logger, land owner, themselves, and any other parties involved.
+Sawmill: This is the final destination where the logs are shipped and processed.
+The sawmill is the ultimate source of funds that pay all the parties involved.
+In most cases, the mill will pay one lump sum to the Wood Dealer, who then pays the logger, landowner, themselves, and any other parties involved.

-Professional Forestry Consultant: A consultant can be hired to act in the best interests of the land owner (as we’ll explain in more detail below).
-In many cases, they are hired by the land owner to do an assessment of the timber on the property and send notice of the sale to multiple Wood Dealers.
-The dealers then submit bids to the consultant and the consultant oversees the harvest, which would typically be done by the highest bidder.
+Professional Forestry Consultant: A consultant can be hired to act in the landowner's best interests (as we'll explain in more detail below).
+In many cases, they are hired by the landowner to do an assessment of the timber on the property and send notice of the sale to multiple Wood Dealers.
+The dealers then submit bids to the consultant, and the consultant oversees the harvest, which would typically be done by the highest bidder.
 The consultant typically receives about 10% of the sale as payment for services.

 When a timber appraiser steps on a property to figure out what the ballpark value of the lumber is, there are a few key things they'll be looking at: